 Several users are seeing Error Code: SSL_ERROR_HANDSHAKE_FAILURE_ALERT when trying to access some sites, usually, this is seen while accessing websites that have to verify the legitimacy.
-In this article, we are going to see what the error code is and how you can fix it.
+In this article, we will see what the error code is and how to fix it.

 What is SSL_ERROR_HANDSHAKE_FAILURE_ALERT?